 To change a will, two options are available to you: make a codicil or make a new will.
 A codicil is recommended for minor changes to a will.
 For major changes, it is advisable to make a new will.

 What is the price of a notarial will?

-A will is a written document by which a person (the testator) possesses the manner how its assets shall be distributed after his (her) death.
+The fee of Mtre Salehi for a simple will (not trustee) start from $ 550 plus taxes.
+A will is a written document by which a person (the testator) possesses the manner how his/her assets are to be distributed after his/her death.

 Upon the death of a person who had no will, his estate will be distributed according to the articles of the Civil Code of Québec.
 So it may happen the deceased’s assets will not be distributed as it would have wished.
 The property will be distributed in certain proportions and according to provisions established by the Civil Code of Québec to his children or their representatives, the surviving spouse, his parents or one of them, his brothers and sisters or their representatives and finally his nephews and nieces.

-What about the templates of free wills?
+What about free will templates?